State the relative charges and relative masses of a proton, a neutron and an electron

 Electron

-Electrons are negatively charged particles that orbit the nucleus in specific energy levels or shells.
+Electrons are negatively charged particles that orbit the nucleus of the atom in specific energy levels or shells.

 • Relative Charge: -1